fpoulin/json-shapeshifter/README.md

 It provides a step-by-step API to specify a **transformation** from a **source schema** to a **target schema**, both defined using [Json Schema](http://json-schema.org/).
 The resulting transformation can be applied on Json instances of the source schema, to produce instances of the target schema.
 Got it?

 Although it *does transform* Json to Json, its primary focus is on the *process of specifying* this transformation.
 If you are looking for a pure Json-to-Json transformation tool in Java (or compatible), have a look at [JQ](http://stedolan.github.io/jq/), [JOLT](https://github.com/bazaarvoice/jolt) or [JsonIQ](http://www.jsoniq.org/) which are probably faster and more approriate.
-Or you can probably hack something with [JsonPath](https://github.com/jayway/JsonPath) too.

-# TL;DR --> Code
+### TL;DR --> Code

 ```java
 Schema source = Schema.buildSchema("source.json");